 Think back to the last major purchase you made.
 Perhaps it was a camera or new mobile.
-Maybe even a motor-car.
-Whatever it was, I bet you didn’t buy it without seeing what it looks like first.
-Chances are also pretty good that the product with the better images held your attention most, perhaps even in the final stages of the buying process.
+Maybe even a new car.
+Whatever it was, you probably didn’t buy it without seeing what it looks like first, from every angle.
+Chances are also pretty good that the product promoted with the best images held your attention the longest, perhaps right into the final stages of the buying process.

 So why should it be any different when it comes to travellers searching for their next hotel stay?

 It isn’t.
 In fact, after location and price, photos play the largest role in the traveller’s lodging purchase decision.

 If your hotel boasts unique features, stunning architecture, or simple modern suites, then you already have an esthetic advantage.
 Now it’s time to do your hotel justice and use high-quality pictures to show off its visual appeal to potential guests.
 Don’t limit these to your website either.
 Be sure you know how to upload photos to your hotel profile on trivago as well.

 Here are five easy tips to help you get perfect hotel photos.
 You don’t need to be a professional photographer, nor do you have to shell out a fortune to get them.

 1. First impressions count